 For many individuals considering drug rehab, the final selection process comes down to an alcohol or drug treatment center that’s either close to home or some distance away.
-If you want loved ones and family members to be able to visit when permitted, and can freely participate in family therapy13, a close-by inpatient drug rehab center is likely the way to go.
+Finding a treatment center near you may seem easier, and if you want loved ones and family members to be able to visit and participate in family therapy, a nearby inpatient drug rehab center is likely the way to go.13

 Sometimes, however, your personal circumstances are such that you don’t have family or don’t want them to visit for any number of reasons.
 This could include other members of the family currently addicted and refusing to go into treatment, being estranged from the family, or other negative influences that might jeopardize your treatment.
 You might also feel that you need a complete, clean break from all home influences to get the most out of your treatment.
-These reasons may make consideration of an out-of-state rehab center or an alcohol or drug treatment center several hours away.
+If these reasons apply to you, you may want to consider an out-of-state rehab center or an alcohol or drug treatment center several hours away from home.

 Image used under license from Shutterstock.com